adrianmcli/ganache-jest-example/README.md

 ## Files

-There are only 3 files you should be concerned about.
+There are only 3 files you need to be concerned about.

 ### `SimpleStorage.sol`